22 Top Rioja Wineries You Can’t Miss on Your Next Trip to Spain

 If you’re a red wine enthusiast and a foodie, you’re going to find yourself in paradise when you visit the remarkable wine region of Rioja in Spain.
 One of only two of the highest quality wine-producing regions in Spain, Rioja has (officially) tantalized palates for decades.

 Here, the red Tempranillo grape is king.
-Although there is strong competition from its brethren Garnacha.
+Although there is strong competition from its brethren Garnacha, yielding highly complex red wines we can’t get enough of.
 White wines are also beginning to show up on Rioja enthusiasts’ radars in the form of Viura, Malvasia and small quantities of Torrontes.
 Rosé varietal wines and blends are also on the rise, so be sure to keep an eye out when you visit any of the wineries on this list.

 RELATED: Understanding Wine Classifications in Spain – DO vs. DOCa and DOQ

-The region itself is formally divided into three sub-regions: Rioja Alta, Rioja Alavesa and Rioja Baja (now called Rioja Oriental).
+The Rioja region itself is formally divided into three sub-regions: Rioja Alta, Rioja Alavesa and Rioja Baja (now called Rioja Oriental).
 Each exhibits a unique terroir and varying wine styles.
-We recommend visiting wineries within each sub-region to get a more complete understanding of the area as a whole.
+We recommend visiting wineries and small villages within each sub-region to get a more complete understanding of the area as a whole.
 In this guide, we’ll recommend visitation experiences in each.

-But the wine isn’t the only reason why it’s worth visiting Rioja, it’s also the vibe.
+But the wine isn’t the only reason why it’s worth visiting Rioja, the vibe also makes it a great place to spend a few days.
 One of our favorite food-centric towns in all of Spain is Logroño.
 It’s here that you can find two streets loaded with exceptional and bespoke tapas bars and restaurants: Calle Laurel and Calle San Juan.
 The streets come alive in the evening, and you’ll have the opportunity to try locally produced wine by the bottle or glass for just a fraction of the price you’d see in the states.

-Long story short, you don’t need to visit wineries to have a great time in Rioja, but we do recommend getting out in the countryside because it’s beautiful, and the winemakers are often very warm and welcoming.
+Long story short, you don’t need to visit wineries to have a great time in Rioja, but we do recommend getting out in the countryside for a wine tourism experience because it’s beautiful, and the winemakers are often very warm and welcoming.

 IN THIS GUIDE: